pablomesenn/Caso-2-Diseno-de-Software/README.md

 #### POC Step 3 - Logger Improvements (Design Pattern Required)

+##### Challenge faced

+The original template used console.log() for logging, which is inadequate for production environments.
+It lacks features like log levels, structured formatting, and integration with centralized logging systems, making debugging and monitoring difficult in deployed applications.

+##### Solution Chosen

+We implemented a Logger interface and a CloudWatchLogger class, utilizing the AWS SDK to send logs to CloudWatch Logs.
+This adheres to the Strategy pattern, allowing for different logging implementations in the future.

+##### Advantages over the original template

+1. Provides structured logging with log levels (info, error, etc.) for better filtering and analysis.

+2. Integrates seamlessly with AWS CloudWatch for centralized log management, enabling efficient monitoring and troubleshooting in production.

+3. The Logger interface promotes flexibility, allowing for easy switching to other logging services or methods (e.g., file logging) without modifying the application's core logic.

+4. Improves maintainability by encapsulating logging logic within dedicated classes.

 #### POC Step 4 - Optional & Mandatory Middleware (Design Pattern Required)

 ##### Challenge faced